akolymparis/tutorial-getting.started-wings/chapter4.md

 **GetServiceStatus** on the other hand can be called whenever we need to check with the status of the server.
 Progress of requests, errors, failures in requests or successful calls are all described by an arithmetic number returned by this method.
 It also has an out parameter that returns more specific info in the well known by now dictionary format.
 The status is returned as an *int* code and it is a best practice to keep their handling within the scope of the client class and hidden from the UI and the final user.

 Then go back to the SampleClient class and create the method that will handle server status codes.
-We'll call it CheckoutWorkstation, and it's purpose will be to ask the servers for its current status and to distinguish between status codes, take proper action if we want and return the appropriate value from the enumerator.
-This will actually be the most central call of the client.
-It should be called after a request to the server that has a chance to fail and it should be called whenever we want to check if the workstation checks out.
-What does that mean?
-It means that the workstation has asked the server “Do I have an active license in your records?” and the server responded “yes”.
+We'll call it DetermineState, and it's purpose will be to ask the servers for its current status and to distinguish between status codes, take proper action if we want and return the appropriate value from the enumerator.
+This will actually be the second most central call of the client.
+It should be called after a request to the server that has a chance to fail and it should be called whenever we need to know how to interact with the user, what to request from her or what to present on the screen.
-In any other case, we will see some soon, or if the server has faced some internal problem then the workstation doesn't or cannot checkout and the method handles the status and returns accordingly.

 ```c#
 /// <summary>